jtreeves/regressions_library/documentation/source/introduction/pages/usage.rst

 Specific Examples
 *****************
-Some specific examples of using the library.
+The following are some real-world examples of how regression modeling can be used to better make sense of all the data at our disposal.

 Weather
 ^^^^^^^
-Average monthly highs in Atlanta
+Use a sinusoidal model to analyze average monthly temperature highs in Atlanta.
+Temperatures rise and fall on a fairly predictable basis every year, so a sinusoidal model makes the most sense.

 ========= ===========
 Month     Temperature